djangojeng-e/djangoproejcts/README.md

 $ pip install django

-Terminal can be located on the bottom of Pycharm window.
+* Terminal can be located on the bottom of Pycharm window.

 ## 3. Create manage.py using the command

    $ django-admin startproject config .

+## 4. Create DB file and initialise it using the command below.

+   $ python manage.py migrate

+## 5. Locate db.sqlite3 file after the command $ python manage.py migrate